 For example, in a food subscription service, you might zero in on the “How it Works” section of the homepage.
 These modules are broadly similar: Fill Your Box – Receive Delivery – Heat & Eat.

 If you dive deeper into the messaging, you’ll discover how the company positions the product to match a customer’s need.
 For instance, they may repeatedly speak about sustainably-sourced, chef-cooked options, eco-friendly packaging, or zero-prep.
-Each of these descriptions resonates with a particular customer.
+Each of these descriptions resonates with a particular shopper type.

 Declare Your Digital Product’s UX Differentiator